 Customer punched over taking too long at register in Florida Walmart

-CAPE CORAL, Fla. — Police have charged a Florida man with battery after he reportedly punched another customer in the checkout line at a Walmart store.
+CAPE CORAL, Fla. – Police have charged a Cape Coral man with battery after he reportedly punched another customer in the checkout line at a Walmart store.

 It happened Wednesday evening at the Neighborhood Market store on Pine Island Road at Nicholas Parkway.